My heart goes out to the victims and their families, of the shooting in Colorado, as well as to the family of the shooter.

 So many of us in the face of something like this try to find the answer.
 But is there an answer?
 Is it possible to end all violence, to make complete sense of our world?
 To make it perfectly peaceful?

-I’m put in mind of the film “Serenity,” in which a controlling government becomes convinced it can create a world without sin, and in the end the only world without sin is one in which everyone has been killed, by that same government.
+I’m put in mind of the film “Serenity,” in which a controlling government becomes convinced it can create a world without sin, and in the end the only world “without sin” is one in which everyone has been killed, or transformed into a monster, by that same government, in a misguided attempt to control completely.

 We are human, and we do horrible human things.
 It’s horrifying.